 How to get an SSL certificate.
-The plan and 4 common mistakes
+4 common mistakes to avoid

 A modern website is not a website without an SSL certificate.
 If you don’t want to update it every 90 days or you need a confirmation from your organization, a free SSL won’t suffice.
 You need to get a paid SSL certificate.

 It’s not the most fun of activities.
 At first, you need to choose an SSL certificate, pay for it, then issue a correct request, and pass the verification of the certification center.
 We described the way you should get an SSL certificate, and what mistakes are usually made so that you don’t forget anything and make any mistakes of your own.

 Step 1.
 Choose an SSL certificate